Partner with Women in Transport

 Gender diversity is low across the transport sector

-Women in Transport supports diversity in the transport sector
+How Women in Transport supports diversity in the transport sector

-Our industry wide network is open and inclusive, welcoming everyone who works in the transport sector.
+Our industry-wide network is open and inclusive, welcoming everyone who works in the transport sector.
 Our mission is to support the professional advancement of women working in the transport sector and we believe in promoting inclusion across the industry.

 Continuing the legacy of the 100 Years of Women in Transport campaign, our key initiatives focus on: